forumify/forumify-platform/README.md

 The following checks are performed when you create a pull request:
 - Tests: [PHPUnit](https://phpunit.de/)
-- CodeStyle: checked by PHPCS, using the [PSR-12 codestyle](https://www.php-fig.org/psr/psr-12/) standard
+- CodeStyle: checked by [PHPCS](https://github.com/PHPCSStandards/PHP_CodeSniffer/), using the [PSR-12 codestyle](https://www.php-fig.org/psr/psr-12/)
-- Static analysis: checked by [PHPStan](https://phpstan.org/) with minimum level 5
+- Static analysis: checked by [PHPStan](https://phpstan.org/)

-You can avoid failing builds by running these tools
+You can avoid failing builds by running these tools locally:

+- PHPCS: `./vendor/bin/phpcs`
+- PHPStan: `./vendor/bin/phpstan analyze`